 2013 Technical Program

 The following is the oral technical program for the 2013 UMSRS.
-Our oral abstract guide can be accessed HERE.
+View the oral abstract guide (PDF).
 Several presentations are also available for viewing below.

 Sunday, February 24, 2013